Intense, says one former player.

 Jim is great at reading defenses and passed that ability to Chad and other quarterbacks he coached.
 A knack... no, an ability he learned from watching games with his Dad as a boy.

 Focused on tiny details to make a player and team better, yet another former player mentions.

-Rob is a brilliant offensive mind and we started out with the Houston veer.
+Rob is a brilliant offensive mind and we started out with the veer.
 And we just expanded it from there.

 You had a couple of busy years coaching and to watch daughters Alyssa and Ashley play basketball.
 Alyssa set a state record for consecutive free throws made during the season at 32.
 Did you take time off?